Working safely in hot conditions

 Allowing for acclimatisation

-Workers, in particular those with fly-in fly-out contracts, may experience significant differences in climatic conditions between the workplace and their off-work location, especially after an extended absence.
+Workers, in particular those with fly-in fly-out (FIFO) contracts may experience significant differences in climatic conditions between the workplace and their off-work location, especially after an extended absence.

 Suitable acclimatisation procedures should be considered for workers who are subject to hot work conditions.
-Such procedures should be developed in consultation with workers and consider the particular shift roster schedules used.
+These procedures should be developed in consultation with workers and consider the particular shift roster schedules used.

 Other preventative measures